 In most cases, you will be required to pay a non-refundable deposit in the Student Service Centre when you accept your offer of admission to UBC.
 The acceptance deposit counts as your first registration deposit, and is applied to your tuition fees after you register for classes.

-If you’ve self-identified as an Aboriginal person of Canada, your registration deposit will be automatically deferred in an effort to support students who are being funded by third parties, including their band or Nation.
+If you’ve self-identified as an Indigenous person of Canada, your registration deposit will be automatically deferred in an effort to support students who are being funded by third parties, including their band or Nation.